 Medicare has unique medical codes for different variations of care management.
 These codes are referred to as CPT codes.
 All of them are updated yearly, so you can recheck what designation they are here.

 Just go to the topic that you want (in this case it is “Behavioral Health Integration”) and then go to the PDF marked “Fact Sheet”.
 On this page, we will go over the General Behavioral Health Integration.

 Behavioral Health Integration (BHI)

-CPT code 99484 is used to bill monthly services furnished using BHI models of care other than CoCM that similarly include “core” service elements such as systematic assessment and monitoring, care plan revision for patients whose condition is not improving adequately, and a continuous relationship with a designated care team member.
+CPT code 99484 is used to bill monthly services delivered using BHI models of care other than the psychiatric collaborative care model, or CoCM, that similarly include “core” service elements such as systematic assessment and monitoring, care plan revision for patients whose condition is not improving adequately, and a continuous relationship with a designated care team member.
 CPT code 99484 may be used to report models of care that do not involve a psychiatric consultant, nor a designated behavioral health care manager (although such personnel may furnish General BHI services).
 CMS expects to refine this code over time, as more information becomes available regarding other BHI care models in use.